 Risk management

-What is ESG investing all about?
+What is sustainable investing all about?

-ESG investing has become mainstream for many investors around the world.
+Sustainable investing has become mainstream for many investors around the world.
 It's something that many investors now consider before they invest, but why?

 • Climate change and emissions are now firmly on the global agenda of both governments and companies with a greater emphasis on long-term sustainability.